Policy - Accommodations for Employees with Disabilities

 reflect the individual's present level of functioning in the areas related to the particular accommodations being sought;

 be appropriately recent, e.g., prepared within the last several years before the first request for accommodation.

 Human resources ultimately determines whether the documentation submitted is adequate to support a requested accommodation and whether the individual preparing the documentation is qualified to make the diagnosis at issue.

 a.
 Prohibition of Retaliation: No person shall be subject to discharge, suspension, discipline, harassment, or any form of discrimination for having utilized or assisted in the utilization of the process for requesting an accommodation.

 b.
-Procedures Relating to Harassment/Discrimination Based on a Disability: If the individual feels as though they are being harassed or discriminated against by a member of the College community, the individual may file a complaint with the Ombudsperson under the Harassment and Discrimination Policy and Procedures.
+Procedures Relating to Harassment/Discrimination Based on a Disability: If the individual feels as though they are being harassed or discriminated against by a member of the College community, the individual may file a complaint under the Harassment and Discrimination Policy.
 This complaint must be in writing, specific as to the allegations, as well as provide a statement for such relief.